amulya-shanbhag/CTF-Writeup-2025/_mypages/android.md

 6.**Some Connections** - _What device did the user connect to on 2024-11-05?_ (5)
 **Flag**: <span style="color:red">Google Pixel Watch 02N0</span>

-Searched with the keyword "connected" to see if there were any such email or notifications.
-In the email on 2024-11-05, email from Google pixel was recieved, but wasn't sure if from the email if it was connected to the device.
+I searched for the keyword "connected" to check for any related emails or notifications.
+In an email dated 2024-11-05, I found an email from Google Pixel, but it wasn't clear from the email whether the device was actually connected.

-Further searched "Google Pixel" and under bluetooth devices was the connection on the same day.
+To confirm, I further searched for "Google Pixel" and found a Bluetooth connection under the Bluetooth devices section on the same day.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/pixel.png" alt="Email" style="width:600px; height:auto;">
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/pixel2.png" alt="Bluetooth" style="width:600px; height:auto;">

 7.**The Era of Pop Stars** - _What song was the user listening to on 2024-11-30 at 8:45:00 AM?_ (5)
 **Flag**: <span style="color:red">Fortnight</span>

-Spent some time looking for the right path in axiom, had no luck and checked the aLeapp report - Recent Activity_0.html - File path: \data\user\0\com.google.android.as\databases\history_db
+I spent some time searching for the right path in Axiom but had no luck.
+I then checked the aLeapp report (Recent Activity_0.html), and there it was.
+File path: \data\user\0\com.google.android.as\databases\history_db
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/fortnight.png" alt="Fortnight" style="width:600px; height:auto;">

 8.**Get Educated**- _What degree does Mary have?_ (10)
 **Flag**:  <span style="color:red">Associate of Applied Science Marketing</span>

-Had extracted Mary's resume in previous challenges which also mentioned her degree
+I had previously downloaded Mary's resume in an earlier challenge, which also mentioned her degree.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/degree.png" alt="Degree" style="width:600px; height:auto;">

 9.**That would look good in a Frame** - _What is the name of the structure seen in the picture taken at night?_ (10)
 **Flag**: <span style="color:red">Moran Frame</span>

-For the pictures taken, I checked the Google photos on aLeapp which did not give me the original picture, and as android photos are stored under dcim, I performed a search with dcim and downloaded the original picture from Axiom image.
-I tried all other names on the structure.
-I zoomed into the picture and found "Moran" written in light gray.
-Entered Moran as flag and that was wrong.
+For the pictures taken, I first checked Google Photos in aLeapp, but it did not provide the original image.
+Since Android photos are typically stored under the DCIM folder, I performed a search for "DCIM" and downloaded the original picture from the Axiom image.
+I also tried searching using other possible folder names within the directory structure.
+After zooming into the image, I noticed "Moran" written in light gray.
+Assuming it was the correct answer, I entered "Moran" as the flag, but it turned out to be incorrect.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/Moranframe.png" alt="Moranimage" style="width:600px; height:auto;">

-Further I extracted the exif data of the picture which gave me the location of the image taken - 44°28'53.7"N 73°13'25.3"W, Checked this out on google maps
+Next, I extracted the EXIF data from the picture, which provided the location coordinates: 44°28'53.7"N 73°13'25.3"W. I then checked this location on Google Maps to gather more context about where the image was taken.
 <img src="/CTF-Writeup-2025/docs/assets/imagesa/moran2.png" alt="structure" style="width:600px; height:auto;"> <img src="/CTF-Writeup-2025/docs/assets/imagesa/moran3.png" alt="maps" style="width:600px; height:auto;">

 10.**I love Natur** - _What language was the nature website in?_ (10)